yiqun-liu/Algo-Lab-ETHz/week9/README.md

 Everyone follows the shortest path(s), but the shortest path(s) may not be unique.
 Therefore we must first figure out all such paths before we calculating the maximum flow...

+Be careful the graph is undirected when you run Dijkstra.